BIGJ42/ChargeGuard/README.md

 ## Releases

-Download the latest version from the [releases](https://github.com/godly-devotion/charge-limiter/releases) page.
+Download the latest version from the releases tab.

 ## Running